 On the other hand, if you’re having pizza and other fast foods several times a week, and your go-to snack is a protein shake with whey protein, biotin (vitamin H), milk and peanut butter — it may be time to rethink your diet to help save your skin.

-So now you know there’s a connection between your diet and the health of your skin.
+So now you know there’s a connection between your diet and your skin’s.
 And you know that consuming too much iodine aggravates acne-prone skin.
 But that’s just the tip of the iceberg.
-Stay tuned to the Atlanta Acne Specialists blog for more diet tips to help promote healthy skin.
+Read more articles to balance your acne-free lifestyle.